 To help make ends meet while you're launching your business, you can always pick up work here and there on different content sites.

 There are busy people everywhere who are in desperate need of virtual assistant services, and you can start your own business offering these services.

 The great thing about this line of work is that you can offer the services you want that you're already good at — writing, social media management, taking or making calls — and then find clients who need those specific things done.

 Virtual assisting is another low-cost business to start since the main things you need you likely already have — a computer with internet access.
 You'll want to market your business online which can also be done for free.

-To make ends meet, consider tutoring for any of these companies while you work to get your own business launched.
+To make ends meet, consider any of these tutoring companies while you work to get your own business launched.